kennytv/Maintenance/README.md

 - Whether you are using the plugin on a Spigot or a BungeeCord server
 - Explanation of how to reproduce the issue

-Concrete error messages might sometimes be necessary as well and videos could also be usefull.
+Concrete error messages might sometimes be necessary as well and videos could also be useful.

 ### MaintenanceMode API